SoupeauCaillou/sac/README.md

 Systems
 -------
-TBD: document each system, or at least a small usage example for each
+TBD: document each system, or at least a small usage example for each.